-This draft ESR will be made available for municipal, provincial, federal government officials, government agencies, First Nations communities, potentially affected and interested persons for 30 days between November 17, 2017 and December 15, 2017.
-Veridian and Hydro One will respond to and make best efforts to resolve any issues raised by concerned parties during the review period.
-The comments and issues raised will been documented in this final ESR as required by the Class EA process.
+A draft ESR was made available for municipal, provincial, federal government officials, government agencies, First Nations communities, potentially affected and interested persons for 30 days between November 17, 2017 and December 15, 2017.
+Veridian and Hydro One responded to and resolved issues raised by concerned parties during the review period.
+The comments and issues are documented in this final ESR as required by the Class EA process.
+No Part II Order requests were received during the review period.